Open Differential Advantages: Key Benefits Unveiled

 One of the most significant open differential advantages is its adeptness at managing uneven surfaces without a fuss.
 Unlike other differential types that may require sophisticated mechanisms to tackle variability in road conditions, open differentials handle discrepancies with ease, thanks to their unique ability to allow wheels to rotate at different speeds.
 This inherent attribute translates to improved traction where it counts, ensuring that you maintain control on winding pathways and during unexpected shifts in terrain.

-See also Troubleshooting Limited Slip Differential Problems
+See also Toyota Camry: Rear Wheel Limited Slip Differential?

 Lower Maintenance Requirements and Durability